Updated on Mar 14, 2023

 If you're searching for the best microphone for vocals, then you've come to the right place.
 The Musician Nerds have been working with microphones for a lifetime in every setting you could imagine.
 From home studios to music halls, we understand the importance of having just the right mic for the job.

-This list will take into consideration the various ways in which you would use a microphone as well as the different budget needs of our readers.
-The best part about vocal microphones is that there’s an option for everyone, and with the right knowledge, you can get the most bang for your buck.
+This list will consider the various ways you would use a microphone and the different budget needs of our readers.
+The best part about vocal microphones is that there's an option for everyone, and with the proper knowledge, you can get the most bang for your buck.
 We'll be looking at some good options for both live & studio vocals.

 We’ll run you through our list of mics before getting into why we love each choice.
-Continue reading after that to find out more on live vs recording vocal microphones.
+Continue reading after that to find out more about live vs. recording vocal microphones.
 Now, let us find the best microphone for vocals!

 Rightfully sitting at the top is the Shure SM7B, arguably the best microphone for vocals.
 Not only does this microphone offer astounding sound quality, but it is also the most versatile high-end mic I've ever owned.
 For those two reasons alone, this is (almost) always my go-to microphone for recording vocals on a computer.

 From YouTubers to diamond-certified artists, the Shure SM7B is popular amongst some of the most famous people in the world.
-The three most common uses for this microphone are voice-overs, rock vocals, and hip-hop vocals.
-To provide an example for each, Joe Rogan uses it for his podcast, The Breakfast Club for rap showcases, and Michael Jackson on Thriller.
+This microphone's three most common uses are voice-overs, rock vocals, and hip-hop vocals.
+To provide an example for each, Joe Rogan uses it for his podcast, The Breakfast Club, for rap showcases, and Michael Jackson on Thriller.

 What makes this dynamic microphone so popular?
-Mainly the effect it has on your vocals, allowing them to pop with well-rounded sound, from the crisp highs to warm lows.
-The definition adds to your voice makes it one of the microphones for singing.
-For a microphone in this price range to sound as good as it does is amazing.
-If you can afford it, this really is the best microphone for vocals.
+It mainly affects your vocals, allowing them to pop with a well-rounded sound, from crisp highs to warm lows.
+The definition adds to your voice, making it one of the microphones for singing.
+For a microphone in this price range to sound as good as it does is fantastic.
+If you can afford it, this is the best microphone for vocals.

 Feel free to checkout our review: Shure SM7B Review.